-Treatment for ED will depend on an assessment of the patient and possible underlying cause(s) of the ED, including patient age, health and patient and provider preference.
-Most often, providers recommend a stepwise approach starting with the least intrusive option.
-There are a number of medical options that can help patients attain and maintain a rigid penis for sexual activity.
-While a stepwise approach from simple to more complicated treatments is appropriate for most patients, some patients may choose to "skip" or avoid some of the available treatment options.
+The type of treatment will depend on the reason(s) for ED, patient age, health and patient and physician preference.
+Most often, a step-wise approach will be taken with the least intrusive option selected first.
+There are a number of medical options that can help men attain and maintain a rigid penis for sexual activity.
+While a step-wise approach from simple to more complicated treatments is appropriate for most patients some patients may choose to "skip" or avoid some of the available treatment options.
 In the end, the goal is always to re-establish sexual intimacy and pleasure, which can be achieved in a number of ways.
-It is up to each individual patient to discuss priorities with their provider to make the right decision.
+Each individual man needs to decide on which priorities and what treatments are acceptable for him.